JimberSoftware/docs/rules/attribute_services/attribute_services.md

 # ![](../../images/menu/menu_attributeservices.png ':size=28') Attribute Services

 After you have created a service on the [**Services**](/./rules/services/services.md) page, you need to configure it under **Attribute Services**.
-Doing so, you make the service available by assigning it to a group en a destination.
+Doing so, you make the service available by assigning it to a group and a destination.

 ![Screenshot of the Attribute Services page](./screenshots/attribute_service.png ':size=800')